 Like many parents, I spent the weekend in shock and in mourning over the tragedy of Newtown, Conn., and I also sought information about how or whether to talk to my kids about it.
 Here are some things I found on talking about tragedy.

-Information on how to address the issue with children was easy to find online: I appreciated the insights on Parenting.com as well as ABC News, among others.
+Information on helping children cope was easy to find online: I appreciated the insights on Parenting.com as well as ABC News, among others.
 KJ Dell’Antonio at the New York Times’ Motherlode blog wrote a very nuanced piece about whether we should talk or not.
 Lisa Belkin over at HuffPost Parents enlightened us as to the deeper political issues.
 I feel lucky as a parent to have these important voices to guide me.